Example Deposition Transcripts and Outlines

 • Get Requests for Admission

-The legal deposition process begins with a notice that sets forth the time and place of the pretrial testimony (this is usually done by consent).
+The legal deposition process begins with a notice that sets forth the pretrial testimony’s time and place (usually done by consent).
 A party to the case in Maryland may be noticed for a location in the county where the lawsuit is pending, whether or not the party is a resident of that county.
 See Maryland Rule 2-413.

 With individuals or companies who are not parties, a party may be deposed in the county in which she works or lives.

-It becomes even more complicated, of course, if the non-party is not living or working in Maryland in which case she cannot be required to give a deposition unless served with a subpoena while in Maryland.
+It becomes even more complicated, of course, if the non-party is not living or working in Maryland, in which case she can only be required to give a deposition if served with a subpoena while in Maryland.

 A notice of oral deposition must be mailed or delivered at least ten days before the declaration is taken to be effective under Maryland law.
 If a notice also requires documents or other records to be produced at the deposition, the time is extended from 10 to 30 days.
 If a party opposes the notice, they must file a motion for a protective order to "quash" the deposition.
 You can't just fail to show up!

-The affirmations you give are under the same oath as the one taken at trial.
+Your affirmations are under the same oath as the one taken at trial.
 A court reporter is present to take down all of the questions and answers, and a transcript will be produced.
 (See above deposition examples.)
-The deponent (person being asked the questions by the opposing side's attorney) will be “stuck” with all of the answers given to these inquiries.
+The deponent (person being asked the questions by the opposing side’s attorney) will be “stuck” with all of the answers given to these inquiries.

 So plaintiffs must be good and honest historians of their medical treatment (both past and present) in a personal injury claim.
-Victims also need to be clear on the specific damages that they are claiming at trial.
-Most insurance companies also depose the Plaintiff in any remotely serious vehicle collision case where the Plaintiff alleges she was hurt in the crash.
+Victims must also be aware of the specific damages they claim at trial.
+Most insurance companies also depose the plaintiff in any remotely severe vehicle collision case where the plaintiff alleges she was hurt in the crash.

 Reviewing the deposition examples above will help you better understand the type of personal injury deposition questions you can expect at your deposition.

-A deposition presents a real opportunity to define who the Plaintiff is.
-Is the injury victim an honest, likable person who would make a good impression in front of the jury?
+A deposition presents a real opportunity to define who the plaintiff is.
+Is the injury victim an honest, likable person who would make a good impression on the jury?
 Is this the kind of person a jury would believe is entitled to significant compensation for their injuries?

 If the victim does not come across as honest and sympathetic at her deposition, it is improbable that a jury will significantly compensate her for the harms she has suffered.

-Conversely, if she is good, honest, and sympathetic, a larger settlement amount becomes a lot easier to sell to the insurance company, and the chances of a reasonable payout escalates.
+Conversely, if she is good, honest, and sympathetic, a larger settlement amount becomes much easier to sell to the insurance company, and the chances of a reasonable payout escalate.

-Victims read this paragraph and panic, asking themselves how they will make a good impression in this formal situation particularly when they are so nervous?
-How can the defense lawyer - and later perhaps a jury - figure out who you are and what you have been through in such a short time?
-Believe it or not, the defense lawyers typically do and the juries almost always do.
+Victims read this paragraph and panic, asking themselves how they will make a good impression in this formal situation, particularly when nervous.
+How can the defense lawyer – and perhaps a jury – figure out who you are and what you have been through in such a short time?
+Believe it or not, the defense lawyers typically do, and the juries almost always do.

-Our experience has been that in the vast majority of tort cases, Maryland juries get it right.
-The jurors see past how nervous the client is and all of the distractions, and they get a decent sense of what happened.
-This is great news for victims who are genuinely hurt have suffered real injuries and are honest and direct about what they have endured.
+Our experience has been that Maryland juries get it right in most tort cases.
+The jurors see past how nervous the client is and all the distractions and get a decent sense of what happened.
+This is great news for victims who are genuinely hurt, have suffered real injuries, and are honest and direct about what they have endured.

-The insurance company wants to find out your version of the facts, what your injuries are and how they have impacted you, and how good a witness you will be.
-You want that letter back to the adjuster to say this is a person who will be compelling to a jury at trial.
+The insurance company wants to discover your version of the facts, your injuries, how they have impacted you, and how good a witness you will be.
+You want that letter back to the adjuster to say this person will be compelling to a jury at trial.

 You have to bear in mind during your deposition that while you want the insurance company to understand what you have been through as a result of your loss, this is not the time to try to get all of your thoughts out.
-Opposing counsel is both seeking to get your story but also to elicit statements that can be used against you at trial.
+Opposing counsel seeks to get your story and elicit statements that can be used against you at trial.

 Accordingly, you must resist the temptation that every victim has to tell their entire story and vindicate themselves and instead merely answer the questions asked.
-You should answer as briefly as you can while still making the answer complete.
-You also should not volunteer information, simply stick to the question posed.
+You should answer as briefly as possible while completing the answer.
+You also should not volunteer information; simply stick to the question posed.

 As simple as it sounds, while remembering defense counsel is not on the injury victim's side, it is also important to be courteous.
 Besides your mother's motto that it is always a good time for good manners, it is also important because the insurance company's lawyer knows that juries award compensation to injury victims who are real people who are hurt, not angry.

 Also worth mentioning for victims giving deposition testimony is that many lawyers in personal injury and wrongful death lawsuits think you should hide that you are nervous when testifying.
 Our attorneys push back on this advice.
-Instead, we tell our clients to just relax and not worry about it.
-Juries are careful and smart consumers when it comes to paying for pain and suffering.
+Instead, we tell our clients just to relax and not worry about it.
+Juries are careful and smart consumers when paying for pain and suffering.
 They want sincerity.

-Often, juries - and sometimes even insurance companies - are willing to pay significant compensation to individuals who have suffered a significant car wreck.
-But consumers want to get something for their money - a person they can relate to who has suffered from an accident.
-Being a real person advances this ball and real people are often nervous in a legal setting.
+Often, juries – and sometimes even insurance companies – are willing to pay significant compensation to individuals who have suffered a significant car wreck.
+But consumers want to get something for their money – someone they can relate to who has suffered an accident.
+Being a real person advances this ball, and real people are often nervous in a legal setting.

 One more thing to keep in mind.
-Almost invariably, people asked to speak in a formal, legal setting about themselves are going to be nervous.
+Almost invariably, people asked to speak in a formal, legal setting about themselves will be nervous.
 Judges and juries understand this.
 You are expected to be nervous, particularly in the beginning.

-So relax, and do not worry about it, the truth is what will matter, not whether you are nervous.
-Despite what you have heard, trust in the fact that the law makes sense and juries usually make the right call.
+So relax, and do not worry about it; the truth is what will matter, not whether you are nervous.
+Despite what you have heard, trust that the law makes sense and that juries usually make the right call.

 Can I Give My Deposition Over the Phone?

 Many people ask if they can just give their depositions by phone.
 Most state rules of civil procedure and the Federal Rules of Civil Procedure allow for depositions by telephone.
-Rule 30(7) of the Federal Rules of Civil Procedure allows that litigants "may stipulate in writing or the court may upon motion order that a deposition be taken by telephone or other remote electronic means."
+Rule 30(7) of the Federal Rules of Civil Procedure allows litigants to “stipulate in writing or the court may upon motion order that a deposition be taken by telephone or other remote electronic means.”
 Certainly, COVID-19 made telephone and Zoom depositions much more commonplace.

 Maryland Rule 2-418 uses this identical language.
-Practically, the parties are unlikely to both agree to a telephone deposition and Maryland courts are reluctant to require a deposition be taken by phone absent compelling circumstances.
+Practically, the parties are unlikely to agree to a telephone deposition, and Maryland courts are reluctant to require a deposition be taken by phone absent compelling circumstances.

-Our attorneys rarely agree to take a deposition over the phone, particularly of a defendant or key witness.
-You want to be able to experience the demeanor of the witness firsthand so you can predict how the witness will present at trial.
-You also want to verify that the witness is not being coached or otherwise influenced while giving testimony.
+Our attorneys rarely agree to take a deposition over the phone, particularly of a defendant or critical witness.
+You want to experience the witness’s demeanor firsthand to predict how the witness will present at trial.
+You also want to verify that the witness is not being coached or influenced while giving testimony.

 Trial lawyers walk a tightrope between preparing a witness for trial and coaching a witness to say what counsel wants the witness to say.
 It is critical to toe the line on this delicate balance.

 When we prepare our clients for a legal deposition, we go over every crucial bit of testimony we expect them to give.
-When we do this, we sometimes ask whether our desired version of the outcome is a fair answer.
+When doing this, we sometimes ask whether our desired outcome is a fair answer.

-But you cross over the line when you are telling the witness how the question should be answered.
+But you cross the line when telling the witness how the question should be answered.
 Feeding responses to a witness is not only a miscarriage of justice.
 It is a lousy trial strategy that almost always backfires.

-Juries are smarter than most lawyers realize, and they usually see overly coached testimony from a mile away.
+Juries are more intelligent than most lawyers realize and usually see overly-coached testimony from a mile away.

 Related Links and Information